 Cinema is a major art form, popular in its appeal and radical in its practices.
-It has transformed our ways of seeing and storytelling, shaping the structures of contemporary culture.
+It has transformed our ways of seeing and storytelling, shaping contemporary culture.
 It is an area of not only immense interest and pleasure, but also experimentation and innovative critical investigation.

-The Film Studies degrees at Queen's aim to introduce students to the widest possible experience of cinema.
-Our Single Honours degree is characterised by the integration of film scholarship and film production, and all our courses offer a rich, diverse curriculum based around in-class film screenings, held at Queen's Film Theatre (QFT) under normal cinema exhibition conditions.
+Our Film Studies degrees aim to introduce students to the widest possible experience of the cinema and film culture.
+The Single Honours degree is characterised by the integration of film production and film scholarship, and all our courses offer a rich, diverse curriculum based in our own film complex on the main campus.

-Facilities: the Single Honours degree uses state-of-the-art digital production facilities; HDV, solid-state and full high-definition cameras are available, as are substantial lighting and grip kits.
+Facilities: the Single Honours degree uses state-of-the-art digital production facilities; we have both off-line and on-line editing suites, utilising software such as Avid Media Composer, DaVinchi Resolve, Nuke for VFX Compositing and Pro Tools.
+Full high-definition cameras are available, as are substantial lighting and grip kits for location work.

-Placement: we maintain strong contacts with the local film and media industries (which have been experiencing significant growth in recent years) and an industry placement forms an optional component of the Single Honours degree.
+Placement: we maintain strong contacts with the local film and media industries (which have been experiencing significant growth in Belfast) and an industry placement forms an important component of the Single Honours degree.

-Industry Links: production teaching is regularly carried out by tutors actively involved in film and media production, providing invaluable opportunities to learn first-hand from industry professionals.
+Industry Links: production teaching is regularly carried out by tutors who are actively involved in film and media production, providing invaluable opportunities to learn first-hand from industry professionals.

-At Level 3, students have the opportunity to examine more specialised areas of the field (eg film and music, Third Cinema, experimental film), and may also complete a supervised dissertation around their individual interests.
+All students have the opportunity to examine more specialised areas of the field (eg Third Cinema, Experimental Film), and may also complete a supervised dissertation.

 For module descriptions: choose your subject area from the dropdown list (please note that the modular system used at Queen's allows students access to a wide range of teaching across related subjects where appropriate eg Accounting includes modules from within the subjects of Economics and Finance)